GabrielFMagalhaes/payments/README.md

 ### Swagger
-Also don't forget to visit Swagger URL
+Also don't forget to visit Swagger URL when running the app
 - http://localhost:8080/payments/v1/swagger-ui.html